Bureau of Diplomatic Security: World War II

-In many of these cases, the passport aspect was incidental to a much larger problem—Soviet and German espionage networks.
+In a number of these cases, the passport aspect was incidental to a much larger problem—Soviet and German espionage networks.
 Investigation of passport fraud in New York City led to the discovery of a Soviet intelligence network that, in turn, revealed a number of Soviet agents and American Communist Party members engaged in espionage activities.
 Although a back-door approach, these investigations succeeded in exposing for the first time the existence of such Soviet operations.

 With the outbreak of World War II, the office expanded again to manage interning and exchanging diplomatic officials of enemy powers and screening Americans, or those claiming American citizenship, after they were forced to leave occupied territories.

 After the war, Secretary of State Edward Stettinius undertook a complete reorganization of the department that directly affected the chief special agent's office.
 The secretary requested the Federal Bureau of Investigation (FBI) review and make recommendations on physical and personnel security.
 One important result of that report was the separation of security functions in the Department.

 A new security office was set up, separate from the chief special agent's office.
 This new Office of Security (SY) had a program of regional security staffs in the United States and, for the first time, security officers at missions overseas.
 Later, security functions were merged and, in 1948, Foreign Correlations (an intelligence service) was incorporated into the office, bringing in that aspect of security.
 Also in that year, the Marine Security Guard Program was inaugurated at U.S. embassies.